Oswald was originally assigned as a reinforcement for 2/16th Battalion but whilst on pre-embarkation leave he became ill and missed his draft.

 He had enlisted 22 July 1941 at Claremont.

-Fearful he would miss some action, the determined Oswald got himself onboard before ‘Aquitania’ which sailed from Gauge Roads off Fremantle on the afternoon of 16th January 1942.
+Fearful he would miss all the action, the determined 19 year old Oswald got himself onboard the ‘Aquitania’ which sailed from Gauge Roads off Fremantle on the afternoon of 16th January 1942.